m-labs/artiq/doc/manual/getting_started_mgmt.rst

 .. note:: The ``artiq_gui`` program uses a file called ``artiq_gui.pyon`` in the current directory to save and restore the GUI state (window/dock positions, last values entered by the user, etc.).

 The GUI should display the list of experiments from the repository folder in a dock called "Explorer".
 There should be only the experiment we created.
-Select it and click "Submit", lhen look at the "Log" dock for the output from this simple experiment.
+Select it and click "Submit", then look at the "Log" dock for the output from this simple experiment.

 .. note:: Multiple clients may be connected at the same time, possibly on different machines, and will be synchronized.
 See the ``-s`` option of ``artiq_gui`` and the ``--bind`` option of ``artiq_master`` to use the network.
 Both IPv4 and IPv6 are supported.